johngardenghi/academic-page/content/home/reports.md

 +++
-# A Featured Publications section created with the Featured Content widget.
+# A Recent Publications section created with the Pages widget.
-# This section displays publications from `content/publication/` which have
+# This section displays recent blog posts from `content/publication/`.

-# `featured = true` in their front matter.
+widget = "pages"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.

-widget = "featured"  # Do not modify this line! active = false  # Activate this widget? true/false weight = 80  # Order that this section will appear.
+title = "Technical Reports"

-title = "Featured Publications" subtitle = ""
+subtitle = ""

 [content]